 A

 Admiral Michael Raybourne Rhoades died.
-Rapidan, leader of the machine intelligences—living warships known as SIL—revived him.
+Rapidan, leader of the machine intelligences—the living warships known as SIL—revived him.
 Without permission, it fused itself with his flesh, but it struggles to keep him alive.
 Ray’s body is broken, his pain constant.
 Yet, he must lead the rebellion and get natural-born humans to the safety of the Andromeda galaxy.
 He commands a final, desperate battle that will open the way, but at a critical moment his body fails him.
-Ray must choose: Death and the end of hope for his race, or merge with the hated SIL.
+Merging with the hated SIL could save his life . . . and cost Ray his humanity.

 Andromeda Rhoades Tranquility is the third book in The Local War saga, an epic military space opera spanning the Local Group of galaxies.